-Parts unknown: Celebrating Anthony Bourdain’s adventurous food shows
+Parts unknown: Anthony Bourdain’s adventurous food shows

 CNN paid tribute to the star in its statement regarding his passing: “It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain.
 His love of great adventure, new friends, fine food and drink, and the remarkable stories of the world made him a unique storyteller.
 His talents never ceased to amaze us and we will miss him very much.”

 However, Bourdain’s arguably left the biggest mark on modern culture with the work he’s delivered on TV.
 Travelling the world and exploring the different cultures, food, and personalities of the people who live there, Bourdain remolded what it meant to be a TV chef.

 His perspective wasn’t just in celebrating the culinary craft or flavors of international cuisine – Bourdain was interested in delving into the semantics of food on social, political, and personal levels.
 He did so with an immense amount of charm, astonishing self-awareness, and a distinctive punk-rock swagger that revitalized and modernized cooking shows.
 With love, here’s a rundown of his influential TV shows.

 A Cook’s Tour (2002 – 2003)

 Bourdain’s debut food and travel show saw the chef stepping up as a host and proving his mettle as a captivating tour guide of food and culture.
 Though it occasionally lacks some of the confidence of his later work, the show still dazzles with his wide-eyed wonder of discovery.

 Anthony Bourdain: No Reservations (2009 – 2012)

 Brimming with his distinctive personality and sense of curiosity, the travel show established Bourdain as being far more than just the average celebrity chef.
 There’s a rawness to Bourdain’s exploration of the world that makes every episode feel intimate and personal as though we’re checking in with an old friend over beers.

 The Layover (2011 – 2013)

 Centered around what a traveler can do, eat, visit, and enjoy within 24 to 48 hours in a city, Bourdain explores as much of whatever location he finds himself in against a countdown clock.
 Though only two seasons were made of the Travel Channel show, it remains one of the more unique travel shows of the past decade and one that accurately reflects the brief manner with which many people have an opportunity to travel now.

-Anthony Bourdain: Parts Unknown (2013-)
+Anthony Bourdain: Parts Unknown (2013 – 2018)